10. Execution threads

 Thread main = Thread.CurrentThread;

-// Set a name for the thread
+// name the Thread

 main.Name = "Main";

-// use a thread pool
+// we use a thread pool

 int min1, min2;

-// Set the minimum number of blocking threads
+// set the minimum number of blocking threads

 ThreadPool.GetMinThreads(out min1, out min2);